No-confidence motion against Imran Khan: Public reaction

-On 9 April 2022, In the National Assembly during the voting and political turmoil on the opposition's no-confidence motion against former Prime Minister Imran Khan, in this regard, BBC Urdu reported that Imran Khan had allegedly decided to sack the army chief, Qamar Javed Bajwa, in the leadup to his government's ouster.
+On 9 April 2022, BBC Urdu reported that Imran Khan had allegedly decided to sack the army chief, Qamar Javed Bajwa, which led to his government's ouster.
 In response, the ISPR said: "The news published in BBC Urdu is totally baseless and full of lies."
 It added: "This general propaganda news does not mention any credible, authoritative and relevant sources and is a violation of basic journalistic ethics.
 And there is no truth in this fake news and it clearly appears to be part of a systematic misinformation campaign."
 The ISPR stated the matter was being taken up with BBC officials.

-Additionally, the hashtag "#SurrenderBajwa" also trended with hundreds of thousands of tweets.
-The PTI stated that the house of Dr Arsalan Khalid, former focal person to PM Imran Khan on digital media, was raided overnight, and his family's phones and laptops were confiscated.
-Social media influencer Waqas Amjad tweeted that the police raided both of his homes.